aws-amplify/docs/Readme.md

 The markdown body is parsed as [MDX](https://mdxjs.com/) and can include any valid HTML or JSX.

+### Fragments
+To incorporate new platform-specific content within a page, please use [Inline Filters](https://github.com/aws-amplify/docs/blob/main/Readme.md#inline-filters).

-To inline fragments, and have them conditionally render based off selected platform, we add the condition to the `Fragments` tag:
+To inline existing fragments, and have them conditionally render based off selected platform, we add the condition to the `Fragments` tag:

 ```jsx
 import js from "/src/fragments/lib/datastore/js/conflict.mdx";